glenjamin/gilded-rose-kata/NOTES.md

 While doing this it occurs that it might be more readable if the code is grouped by item, rather than grouped by the field it's operating on.
 Extracting the two changes into local variables should make this much simpler to achieve
 The use of negative if statement conditions is a bit tricky too, will try and stick to positive matches During the refactoring I also noticed a testcase i'd overlooked: sell-in being negative

+14:43
+Finished off the refactoring and committed - pretty happy with how this reads now

+14:46
+Considered assuming we received an answer about "Conjured Aged Brie" etc, but decided against this - partially in case it ends up being part of the pairing exercise.